adamlukemooney/txc2gtfs/README.md

 ## Current implementation

-The current implementation can extract TXC `Operator` elements and output them in the (roughly equivalent) `agency.txt` GTFS file.
+The current implementation can extract all mandatory elements of a GTFS dataset except for the calendar, which is coming soon.